Uzaki-chan Wants to Hang Out!: Manga

+Volumes

 Anime

 An anime television series adaptation was announced by Kadokawa on February 3, 2020.
 The series was animated by ENGI and directed by Kazuya Miura, with Takashi Aoshima handling series composition, Manabu Kurihara designing the characters, and Satoshi Igarashi composing the music.
 It ran for 12 episodes on AT-X and other channels from July 10 to September 25, 2020.
 The opening theme, "Nadamesukashi Negotiation" (なだめスかし Negotiation, Nadamesukashi Negoshiēshon), was performed by Kano and Naomi Ōzora (performing as her character, Hana Uzaki), while the ending theme, "Kokoro Knock" (ココロノック, Kokoro Nokku), was performed by YuNi.

 On July 3, 2020, Funimation announced at FunimationCon that they had acquired the series, and would stream it on its website in North America and the British Isles, and on AnimeLab in Australia and New Zealand.
 On September 10, 2020, Funimation announced that the series would receive an English dub, which premiered the following day.
 Following Sony's acquisition of Crunchyroll, the series was moved to Crunchyroll.

 On September 25, 2020, shortly after the first season's finale aired, it was announced that a second season had been greenlit for production.
 The second season, titled Uzaki-chan Wants to Hang Out! ω, aired from October 1 to December 24, 2022.
 Kano and Naomi Ōzora, as her character, Hana Uzaki, performed the opening theme "Ichigo Ichie Celebration" (いちごいちえCelebration), while MKLNtic performed the ending theme "Happy Life" (はっぴーらいふ, Happī Raifu).

-Episode list

-Uzaki-chan Wants to Hang Out!